2. Rule and Regulation

 The Committee shall strive to include candidates with diverse professional backgrounds and experiences.
 In making its recommendation, the Committee shall follow the U. T. Systemwide Policy UTS187, Interviews of Executive Administrators and Other Senior Administrators, to provide the Board with a diverse candidate pool.
 If it is not possible or practical to provide such a pool, the search committee chair shall identify for the Board efforts made to achieve a diverse candidate pool.

+1.10 Confidentiality.
 The presidential selection process must be conducted in a manner that protects the identity of all candidates.
-Information about the process, other than statements or releases by the Chairman of the Board, the Chancellor, or the Deputy Chancellor, will be distributed only as required by the Texas Public Information Act (TPIA).
+Information about the process, other than statements or releases by the Chairman of the Board or the Chancellor, will be distributed only as required by the Texas Public Information Act (TPIA).
 Each individual participating in the search process, including U. T. System employees, members of the Board, search firm representatives, members of a Presidential Search Advisory Committee, and individuals asked to meet with candidates, must sign a confidentiality agreement in a form approved by the General Counsel to the Board and the U. T. System Vice Chancellor and General Counsel prior to participation.

 An individual found to have violated the confidentiality agreement may be removed from the search process.
 A U. T. System employee found to have violated the confidentiality agreement is subject to disciplinary action, up to and including termination.
 A member of the Board found to have violated the confidentiality agreement is subject to sanctions.

+Sec.
+2 Reporting.
 The president reports to and is responsible to the Chancellor.
-The president is expected to consult with the Chancellor or the Deputy Chancellor and the appropriate Executive Vice Chancellor on significant issues as needed.
+The president is expected to consult with the Chancellor and the appropriate Executive Vice Chancellor on significant issues as needed.